runpod/docs/docs/serverless/endpoints/send-requests.md

 To customize the management of job lifecycles and resource consumption, the following policies can be configured:

 - **Execution Timeout**: Specifies the maximum duration that a job can run before it's automatically terminated.
 This limit helps prevent jobs from running indefinitely and consuming resources.
-The default value is 600000 milliseconds (10 minutes).
 You can overwrite the value for a request by specifying `executionTimeout` in the job input.

 :::note

-Changing the **Execution Timeout** value through the web UI sets the value for all requests to an endpoint.
+Changing the **Execution Timeout** value through the Web UI sets the value for all requests to an Endpoint.
 You can still overwrite the value for individual requests with `executionTimeout` in the job input.

 :::